gbif/gbif-basemaps/polar-water-tiles/README.md

 Look at http://localhost:8080/index_3575.html and http://localhost:8080/index_3031.html.

-Use these Docker modules within an OpenMapTiles project.
+**Use these Docker modules within an OpenMapTiles project.** (Nothing has been written to export the data.)